nrinaudo/nrinaudo.github.com/_optics/lenses.md

 Given an `MlService`, this sets its classifier name to `"NEWS20"`.

-This is slightly disappointing, though: our task is to upper-case the classifier name - transform whatever the current value is, not set it to something hard-coded.
+This is slightly disappointing, though: our task is not to set the classifier name to a known value, but to retrieve the current value, transform it and update `MlService` with it.

-If we could _get_ the current value, we'd be able to apply a function to it and then update our service with that new value.
-Let's add that `get` method:
+We'll need a `get` combinator to be able to do this:

 ```scala
 trait Setter[S, A] {